19 October 2019

 Cinchona and malaria

-The bitter flavouring of tonic water comes from an alkaloid called quinine which is extracted from the bark of the Andean tree fever tree (Cinchona spp.).
+The bitter flavouring of tonic water comes from an alkaloid called quinine which is extracted from the bark of the Andean fever tree (Cinchona spp.).

 The tree’s remarkable curative properties were discovered as a fever remedy in South America in the early 17th century.